qouteall/immptl/docs/wiki/Portal-Attributes.md

 * Portal width and height (If the portal has a special shape, then width and height cannot be animated)

 NBT tag: `animation`

+> Start from 2.3.0, the tag becomes `defaultAnimation`.

 The `animation` tag has two sub-tags: `curve` and `durationTicks`. `curve` can be `linear`, `sine` or `circle`.
 The `curve` does not change trajectory, it only determine the speed change during animation.